Some Healthy Food Fun: The Wanderlust Food Diaries (of a chronic daydreamer)

 Juice from Organic Lemon

-1 leaf shadow beni (it goes by other names also)
+1 leaf shadow beni (goes by other names)

 fresh organic parsley